 Data Statement

-The underlying textual source is the Dartmouth Dante Project, accessed through its public web interface and reorganised into local front-end structures for this research interface.
-The present build covers the full Commedia map represented in the local manifest: Inferno 34, Purgatorio 33, Paradiso 33.
+The underlying textual source is the Dartmouth Dante Project, accessed through its web interface and reorganised into front-end structures for this research interface.
+Segni de l’antica fiamma covers the full Commedia map represented in the local manifest: Inferno 34, Purgatorio 33, Paradiso 33.

 The full commentary text captured for each record is preserved in the local fulltext store without further editing, even when other front-end layers derive summaries, previews, or local navigation structures from the same record set.

 The interface does not merely mirror raw result pages.
-It derives local line payloads, line-level overviews, search shards, authority indices, and commentary-source bridges so that reading can proceed by line, card, date, figure, cited work, and source passage rather than by result-page pagination alone.
+It derives local line payloads, line-level overviews, search shards, authority indices, and record-local work mentions so that reading can proceed by line, card, date, figure, cited work, and mounted authority route rather than by result-page pagination alone.

 Rights And Reuse Boundary